solsteace/techQTE/AutomationTesting/README.md

 ## Technicals

-### Dependencies

-This example needs the following to be able to run, make sure your machine has the following things installed:
-- Cron
-- Python 3
-- Bash

 ### Setup

+> Make sure your machine has the following things installed:
+> - Cron
+> - Python 3
+>   - `requests` (install with `pip install requests`)
+> - Bash

-After installing all of the dependencies in your machine, follow through these steps:
+Follow through these steps:

-1. Lorem ipsum
-2. Dolro
-3. Sit Amet
+1. Make sure you are connected to your datasource, for example via the Internet.

+2. If needed, adjust the cronjob content to your need.
+You could also adjust the command trigger time.
+In this example, I would like to save the collected data and monitor them in `/home/cron`.

+    > You may need to enter Python's full path if your machine doesn't recognize it simply by its name

+    ```
+    0 8,12,15 * * * python /path/to/collect.py /home/cron
+    * * * * * python /path/to/clean.py /home/cron
+    ```

+3. Add the cronjobs to your crontab entry.
+If you need a higher privilege for doing your cronjob, you could consider putting `sudo` at the beginning.
+Continuing from previous example, enter:

+    ```
+    sudo crontab -e
+    ```

 ### Extension